 The key aspect of credit risk is the risk of default by one or more of the Syndicate's reinsurers.
-The Board's policy is that the Syndicate will normally only reinsure with businesses rated in the A range or higher or otherwise requires collateral.
+The Board's policy is that the Syndicate will normally only reinsure with businesses rated in the A range (S & P or AM Best) or higher or otherwise requires collateral.
 SIMA participates in the Sirius Group Security Committee which assesses and is required to approve all new reinsurers before business is placed with them.
 No reinsurance was purchased by the Syndicate for the closed 2011 and 2012 years of account.